Answered By: Research Center Desk Last Updated: Feb 10, 2018 Views: 74

-Using the Compass Search on the DU library hompage, type in your English keywords, and then press the red magnifying button (or press enter).
+Using the Compass Search on the DU library hompage, type in your English keywords, and then click the gray and red magnifying button (or press enter).
 After this initial search, you can limit the results by language within the Refine my results menu on the right hand side of the page.
 Either minimize the various "Sort by" options near the top of this menu, orscroll down until you see the Language menu options:

-Another search strategy you may follow is searching Compass for your keywords in your desired language, which should retrieve mainly results in that language.
-If you wish to focus on this topic for a particular country, add the name of that country, and if you wish to retrieve just peer-reveiwed articles, select that option at the top of the page:
+Another search strategy you may follow is searching Compass for your keywords in your desired language.
+This should retrieve mainly results in that language.
+If you wish to focus on this topic for a particular country, add the name of that country, and if you wish to retrieve just peer-reveiwed articles, select that option in the Refine my results menu:

 For more tips about searching for materials in foreign languages, contact the Research Center at firstname.lastname@example.org.